Do More With the Education Portal

 MICHAEL JOHN KENNEDY SCHOLARSHIP

-In 2021, the Michael John Kennedy Scholarship was established to honor the legacy of Citizen Potawatomi Nation tribal citizen and veteran Michael John Kennedy.
+In 2021, the Michael John Kennedy (MJK) Scholarship was established to honor the legacy of Citizen Potawatomi Nation tribal citizen and veteran Michael John Kennedy.
 Through this scholarship, the Department of Education awards one tribal citizen an additional $1000 scholarship annually.
 To be eligible for the award, you must meet ALL the following criteria:

 – Currently enrolled citizen of the Citizen Potawatomi Nation